Synthesis of Winning Attacks on Communication Protocols using Supervisory Control Theory: Two Case Studies: ABP Case Study

-The liveness monitor in~\cref{fig:abp:liveness-monitor}, $G_{lm}$, captures a violation of the liveness property that the entire system should not get stuck, and should not keep invoking $send$.
-Namely, the first $send$ should eventually be followed by a $deliver$. $G_{lm}$ in~\cref{fig:abp:liveness-monitor} is a simplified version of a monitor provided by \cite{Alur2017} so that our liveness monitor $G_{lm}$ captures that the first transmission is never completed, which is adequate for our case study.
+The nonblockingness monitor in~\cref{fig:abp:liveness-monitor}, $G_{nm}$, captures a violation of the nonblockingness property that the entire system should not get stuck, and should not keep invoking $send$.
+Namely, the first $send$ should eventually be followed by a $deliver$. $G_{nm}$ in~\cref{fig:abp:liveness-monitor} is a simplified version of a monitor provided by \cite{Alur2017} so that our nonblockingness monitor $G_{nm}$ captures that the first transmission is never completed, which is adequate for our case study.